CENorman/sql-data-warehouse-project/README.md

 ## 💡 About Me

 Hello!
-I'm **Christopher E. Norman**, and aspiring Data Analyst and Engineer.
+I'm **Christopher E. Norman**, an aspiring Data Analyst/Engineer.
 My professional background includes over 10 years of Call Center and Office Management (soft-skills), in addition to a few years of Data Analysis related roles.
 I am excited to begin my career shift to 100% Data Specializtion, and look forward to growing my project-portfolio here on GIT!